Names of India: Hindustan / Hind

-The Bhāratas were also a Vedic tribe mentioned in the Rigveda, notably participating in the Battle of the Ten Kings.

-The realm of Bharata is known as Bharātavarṣa in the Mahabharata (the core portion of which is itself known as Bhārata) and later texts.
-According to the text, the term Bharata is from the king Bharata, who was the son of Dushyanta and Shakuntala and the term varsa means a division of the earth or a continent.

-Bharata Khanda (or Bharata Ksetra) is a term used in Hindu texts, including the Vedas, Mahabharata, Ramayana and the Puranic, to describe the geographic region that encompassed the modern countries of: Afghanistan, Bangladesh, India, Pakistan, Nepal, Bhutan, Maldives, Sri Lanka and Myanmar—that is, South Asia at the term's furthest extent.

 Jambudvīpa

-Jambudvīpa (जम्बुद्वीपम्) was used in ancient scriptures as a name of India before Bhārata became the official name.
+Jambudvīpa (जम्बुद्वीपम्) was used in ancient scriptures as a name of India before the term Bhārat became widespread.
+It might be an indirect reference to the Insular India.
 The derivative Jambu Dwipa was the historical term for India in many Southeast Asian countries before the introduction of the English word "India".
 This alternate name is still used occasionally in Thailand, Malaysia, Java and Bali to describe the Indian Subcontinent.
 However, it also can refer to the whole continent of Asia.
+It was used by Maurya Emperor Ashoka in his inscriptions to denote his realm.